 There are a number of other rare earth occurrences on EPL 3400.
 The most significant occurrences in terms of heavy rare earth enrichment are found in Area 5 and the Northern Splay.
 Exploration drilling was carried in Area 5 in 2011 but no definitive resources have been estimated.
 Mineralization at the Northern Splay is very similar in tenure and character to that seen in Area 4 and has been mapped over a strike length of nearly 700 meters.
-No drilling has yet been carried out on the Northern Splay which is located about 10 kilometers northeast of Area 4 along the same structure which hosts the Area 4 mineral resource.
+This exploration target together with the Dolomite Hill exploration target have been tested as part of the Term 1 program with JOGMEC and results are pending.
+Additional drilling has been recommended for Area 2B which is situated 3 kilometers northwest of Area 4.